alienlaboratories/beta/sub/web-server/src/resources/markdown/hiring.md

 # Alien Labs

-Alien Labs is an early stage angel-funded technology startup based in Brooklyn, New York.
+Alien Labs is an angel-funded technology startup based in Brooklyn, New York.
 We develop core technologies and applications for business professionals.
 The company was founded by senior ex-Google engineers with extensive experience developing internet-scale infrastructure and applications.